djhmateer/djhmateer.github.io/_posts/2021-10-15-email IP block with postmark.md

 Looking at my logs I discovered some unknown IP's hitting the server directly after the email was sent.
 They came from [https://www.barracuda.com/](https://www.barracuda.com/).

-I assume that `essex.ac.uk` use this service.
+I assume that `essex.ac.uk` use this service. [https://www.essex.ac.uk/staff/it-services/email-quarantine](https://www.essex.ac.uk/staff/it-services/email-quarantine) yes they do.
+It hits Barracuda first.
+It wont notify the user unless they have setup a rule (and logged in to barracuda).

+[https://www.barracudacentral.org/lookups/lookup-reputation](https://www.barracudacentral.org/lookups/lookup-reputation) tool to check reputation, and to help classify.

 ```bash
 18.133.136.156 - - [15/Oct/2021:12:36:00 +0000] "GET /account/email-address-confirmation/fd788c4e-ccf4-4db3-b066-6354c9aff602 HTTP/1.0"